LuxoftSDL/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 ## Logger singleton with plugins

-SDL plugins are shared librariess, so LoggerSingleton could not be implemented with Mayers singleton.
+SDL plugins are shared libraries, so `LoggerSingleton` could not be implemented with Mayers singleton.
 Mayers singleton would create own SDL logger instance.

-The idea is to pass singleton pointer to Plugin during creation, so that plugin could initialize Logger::instance pointer with received from sdl_core.
+The idea is to pass singleton pointer to Plugin during creation, so that plugin could initialize `Logger::instance` pointer with one received from SDL core.

 Instance implementation :